openfirmware/docker-fluentd/README.md

 Base docker image to run fluentd.

+Currently locked to version 2.2.0.
+Runs on a base image of wheezy.

 ## Building a tagged release from Github

-As an alternative to the [Docker Index](https://index.docker.io/), an image can be created from my Github repository:
+As an alternative to the [Docker Registry](https://registry.hub.docker.com/), an image can be created from my Github repository:

     # docker build -t openfirmware/fluentd github.com/openfirmware/docker-fluentd.git